We take science out of the ivory tower

 Happy Again!

-For this project we researched existing grief tools and technology that are available for people that want or have to work on their grief at home.
+For this project we started with researching existing grief tools and technology that are available for people that want or have to work on their grief at home.
 Therapy for grief is not reimbursed in the Netherlands until someone develops depression or anxiety and has tried to recover for at least half a year on their own.
 To improve our society we have created a team of companies and university professors to build an online platform to help people in this first period of grief.

 Via discussions with many therapists and counsellors and reading a lot of literature, we found out that good social support and correct emotion regulation are correlated with lower depression and anxiety rates, yet there are currently no therapeutic modules for these skills in grief interventions.
 Therefore, we will create an app, and therapeutic modules, that will help people to strengthen their social connections by reshaping the relationships with the people in their own environment by teaching the saddy and the supporter how to talk to each other about tough emotions and grief.